-Noted for quality instruction and clinical experiences, the BSN program provides students the knowledge, skills, and abilities to function effectively in all areas of nursing practice.
+The BSN program provides students the knowledge, skills, and abilities to function effectively in all areas of nursing practice through quality instruction and clinical experiences.
 The program provides students the opportunity to apply didactic knowledge in a variety of hands-on and simulated clinical settings, and lays the groundwork for continuing one's professional education at the graduate level.

 Upon successful completion of the BSN program, graduates are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX) offered by the National Council of State Boards of Nursing.

-The BSN program is an upper-division offering that requires completion of the core curriculum courses (see core courses link to right) prior to matriculation.
-Each August, new junior students enter the 4 semester course of study (see curriculum link to the right).
+The BSN program is an upper-division offering that requires Pre-nursing majors to complete the core curriculum courses prior to matriculation into the BSN Major.
+Each August, new junior students enter the 4 semester course of program study.

 Instruction progresses from simple to complex, and the curriculum is sequentially organized using core and process concepts.
 The core concepts that are central to content development are the person, environment, health, and nursing.
 Interwoven with the core concepts are those process concepts that nursing uses to maintain and improve the health of persons in their environment.